Topics on this page

 - Set Assign Policy to the policy you want to assign.

-- a tagKey of EC2 and a tagValue. of True (for an EC2 instance)
+- A tagKey of EC2 and a tagValue. of True (for an EC2 instance)

-- a tagKey of WorkSpaces and a tagValue. of True (for WorkSpaces)
+- A tagKey of WorkSpaces and a tagValue. of True (for WorkSpaces)

-The above event-based task says:
+The preceding event-based task says:

 When an agent is activated, assign the specified policy, on condition that